nima555/optimiGAtion/README.md

 ## Abstract

-This is Rust tools for evolutionary computation, participate GA.
+This is Rust tools for evolutionary computation, especialy GA.
 The tools focuses high level of versatility, so we can optimaze so much types of mutivariable problem via this.

 ## What is GA?